brenoslivio/SegmentationCellCycles/README.md

 We will explore the following dataset: https://www.kaggle.com/paultimothymooney/cell-cycle-experiments

 The input will be the nematode cells images in the dataset from Kaggle.
 The [images](https://github.com/brenoslivio/SegmentationCellCycles/tree/main/Data/Original) are divided in interphase and mitosis cycles.
 There are 90 images in total, being 57 of interphase and 33 of mitosis cycles.
+Every image has a size of 256 x 256 with 3 channels (R, G, B).

 <img src="./Images/Inputs.png" alt="inputs"/>